WoolyMamooth/dcalerts/README.md

 ```
 ### Simple messaging
 ---
-For this you don't even need your `dcalerts_settings`.
+For this you don't even need your `dcalerts_settings` (but you can use it if you have one).
 You can simply use a webhook url to send a message.
-But if you have a `dict` you can also use that:
 ```python
 from dcalerts import send_message